Daweet/Daweet.github.io/_posts/2020-05-30-Molecular-Based-Universal-Logic-Gates.md

+---
+layout: post
-# Molecular Based Universal Logic Gates
+title: "Molecular Based Universal Logic Gate"
+category:  Physics
+tags: [computer, universal logic, light-matter, quantum]
+date: 2020-05-30
+---

 This post is a continuation of my blog [Introduction-to-Molecular-Logic](https://daweet.github.io/blog/2020/05/19/Introduction-to-Molecular-Logic).
 We discussed there the various physical states upon which we can send a perturbation field thereby access quantum states ready to implement logic operations.
 Now let us focus our attention to one of this varities and see the implementation of ***Universal Logic Gates***.
 To begin with, in this context, by Universal Logic Gates what we mean is the existing of full set of logic gates with which it is possible to implement all of the possible Boolean switching functions.